jaypyles/WojackBot/README.md

 ## To-Do

-- [ ] Implement PyTest to verify GPT api
+- [x] Implement PyTest to verify GPT api
 - [ ] Add more settings for the meme making commands
 - [ ] Embeds, custom menus, etc.
 - [x] Containerize bot
 - [x] Add a makefile for the docker image
+- [ ] Implement more tests

 ## Disclaimer: